-- Organisation's mission and obligations essential services - essential services to some of the most vulnerable and disadvantaged members of the NSW community - employees, volunteers, clients and other people coming into the workplace are at risk of COVID-19 - o contractual obligations - o ethical obligations

-Legal context

-- Law or PHO mandating vaccination or awards/ agreements/ employment contracts - WHS obligations to eliminate as far as reasonably practicable, risks to health and safety - Risk of workers' compensation (WC) claim - Risk of legal and compensation costs if vax is mandated and causes injury or death to a worker (not covered by WC insurance) - Health privacy laws, Anti-discrimination laws - Social and health context - o Extent of COVID-19 in the local community - o Availability of vaccine - o Effectiveness of vaccine - o Community, service user and stakeholder expectations - Client/staff/volunteers profile, typical age, health issues
+- Organisation's mission and obligations essential services - essential services to some of the most vulnerable and disadvantaged members of the NSW community - employees, volunteers, clients and other people coming into the workplace are at risk of COVID-19 - o contractual obligations - o ethical obligations - Legal context - Law or PHO mandating vaccination or awards/ agreements/ employment contracts - WHS obligations to eliminate as far as reasonably practicable, risks to health and safety - Risk of workers' compensation (WC) claim - Risk of legal and compensation costs if vax is mandated and causes injury or death to a worker (not covered by WC insurance) - Health privacy laws, Anti-discrimination laws - safety and quality standards set out by the Children's Guardian for children and young people in OOHC. - Social and health context - Extent of COVID-19 in the local community - o NSW Health advice on availability of vaccine and effectiveness of vaccine - o Community, service user and stakeholder expectations - o Client/staff/volunteers profile, typical age, health issues - Operational context - Relative cost of other control measures compared with vaccination and whether the organisation has the resources and capacity to implement them within acceptable timeframes - Risks to service continuity if staff get sick (availability of surge workforce) - $\circ \quad \text{Resourcing} \quad$

-Operational context

-- Relative cost of other control measures compared with vaccination and whether the organisation has the resources and capacity to implement them within acceptable timeframes - Risks to service continuity if staff get sick (availability of surge workforce) - o Resourcing

-Figure 1: Can you require vaccination?
+Figure 1 : Can you require vaccination?